JochenFM/Milestone_2/README.md

 ### 5.2 Manual Testing

-The application was tested across Google Chrome, Firefox, Microsoft Edge, Explorer and Safari browsers to ensure everything worked as it should and to identify issues/bugs.
+The application was tested across Google Chrome, Firefox, Microsoft Edge, and Safari browsers to ensure everything worked as it should and to identify issues/bugs.

 Developer tools in Chrome were also used during the creation phases for the various viewport sizes.